 Mark Turner is a technology pundit, blogger, social media strategist, and public servant who lives in Raleigh, North Carolina.
 He has spent 20 years in the software industry, serving in technical support, consulting, system administration, IT management, sales engineering, training, and product management roles.
 He is an engaging public speaker with a knack for putting complex concepts into simple terms.
 He especially enjoys exploring new benefits of technology and is often on the leading edge of technology trends.
 He often voids the warranties of any gadgets he buys.

 Mark is deeply committed to public service.
 He is a community organizer in his neighborhood of East Raleigh.
-He recently concluded six years of service on Raleigh’s Parks, Recreation, and Greenway Advisory board (PRGAB), serving two years as Chair and one as Vice-chair.
+He served six years of service on Raleigh’s Parks, Recreation, and Greenway Advisory board (PRGAB), serving two years as Chair and one as Vice-chair.
 He also served as Chair of the Raleigh’s Citizens Advisory Council (RCAC) (1 year), Chair of the East Citizens Advisory Council (East CAC) (3 years), Vice-Chair of the Mordecai Historic Park Advisory Board (2008-2012), and on the boards of both the North Carolina Museum of Art Contemporaries (1999-2001) and the Triangle Linux User Group (TriLUG) (2005-2006).
-He also served two years as president of Garner Crimestoppers.
-Currently he is serving as president of the Ligon GT Magnet Middle School PTA.
+He also served two years as president of Garner Crimestoppers and one year as president of the Ligon GT Magnet Middle School PTA.
+Currently he serves on the City of Raleigh’s Historic Resources and Museum Advisory Board.

 Mark is a veteran of United States Navy, having served aboard the USS Elliot (DD-967) during the Persian Gulf War.
 As a cryptologic technician Mark was granted a TOP SECRET security clearance and also performed duties as an intelligence photographer.
 After outstanding service (a “4.0 sailor”) that earned him commendations from flag officers, Mark left the Navy in 1992 to attend North Carolina State University.
 He has lived in the Raleigh area ever since.